 By Jhanvi Shah

-Society has always seen women as a pliable body that can be framed according to circumstances and social norms.
-The “perfect” female body has greatly changed over the years and is result of a cultural construct that needs to be challenged if society is to accept diverse body types.
+Society has always seen women as pliable bodies that can be framed according to circumstances and social norms.
+The “perfect” female body has greatly changed over the years and is the result of a cultural construct that needs to be challenged if society is to accept diverse body types.

 Evolution of Fashion